apache/beam/website/www/site/content/en/documentation/programming-guide.md

     return CombinePerKeyTransform()
     {{< /highlight >}}

-**Using the expansion service**
+**Starting the expansion service**

-Python has a default expansion service included and available in the Apache Beam SDK.
+An expansion service can be used with multiple transforms in the same pipeline.
+Python has a default expansion service included and available in the Apache Beam Python SDK for you to use with your Python transforms.
 You are free to write your own expansion service, but that is generally not needed, so it is not covered in this section.

 Perform the following steps to start up the default Python expansion service directly: